crowpeter/MetricAug/README.md

-# MetricAug: A Distortion Metric-Lead Augmentation Strategy for Training Noise-Robust Speech Emotion Recognizer official implementation
+# MetricAug: A Distortion Metric-Lead Augmentation Strategy for Training Noise-Robust Speech Emotion Recognizer Official Implementation

 This repository is official implementation of MetricAug: A Distortion Metric-Lead Augmentation Strategy for Training Noise-Robust Speech Emotion Recognizer.